 California is a Community Property State.
 California looks at the two people that married as one community.
-It does not mattered who worked more, who spent more, who charged up their credit cards, who stayed home with children, etc. In the end the two of you are one community.
-Every move each spouse makes in on behalf of “the community.”
+It does not matter who worked more, who spent more, who charged up their credit cards, who stayed home with children, etc. In the end, the two of you are one community.
+Every move each spouse makes is on behalf of “the community.”

 What is Community Property?